 My principal research interest is in the history of ideas in the early modern period, with particular reference to the seventeenth century.
-My edition of the correspondence of James Ussher, Archbishop of Armagh from 1625-1656, is due to be published by the Irish Manuscripts Commission in 2012.
+My edition of the correspondence of James Ussher, archbishop of Armagh from 1625-1656, was published by the Irish Manuscripts Commission in 2015.
 I am, therefore, naturally interested in editing seventeenth-century collections and exploring scholarly friendship networks in the early modern period.
 As the Irish member for the International Commission for the History of Universities I am committed to the study of curriculum and universities and am particularly interested in the interplay of science and religion in early modern Europe.
 I am also continuing my work on the history of libraries, both from a history of ideas perspective and, increasingly, from the point of view of the book as material object, given the wonderful resources of the Edward Worth Library where I work.

 - Elizabethanne Boran and Crawford Gribben (eds.)
 Enforcing the Reformation in Ireland and Scotland: 1550-1700, (St. Andrews Studies in Reformation History: Ashgate, 2006).